BengalCatBalu/L2_Security/Rollup_Architecture_Checklist.md

 - [ ] Is there an emergency exit mechanism to L1?
 - [ ] Is there an emergency operational mode?
 - [ ] Are catastrophic failure scenarios documented with recovery steps?
+- [ ] Can emergency mechanisms be applied selectively (e.g., per chainId)?
+- [ ] Can access rights (e.g., to portals or lockboxes) be revoked dynamically?

 ## 17. Bridges
 - [ ] Are bridges trust-minimized?
 - [ ] Is replay attack protection implemented?
 - [ ] Have double-spending and atomicity concerns been addressed?
+- [ ] Are bridge targets validated against full set of current and future contract variants?

 ## 18. Oracle & External Dependencies
 - [ ] Are oracle failures and manipulations protected against?